mamedev/mame/docs/source/luascript/ref-render.rst

     items that are not visible because the user has hidden the item collection that they belong to. view.show_pointers (read/write)
-    A Boolean that sets whether mouse and pon pointers should be displayed for the view. view.hide_inactive_pointers (read/write)
+    A Boolean that sets whether mouse and pen pointers should be displayed for the view. view.hide_inactive_pointers (read/write)
     A Boolean that sets whether mouse pointers for the view should be hidden